 Las Vegas is renowned for being HOT.
-This desert bound City is less than 100miles from Death Valley, the hottest place on earth!
+This desert-bound City is less than 100miles from Death Valley, the hottest place on earth!
 So an in-depth weather guide seems a little pointless.
 However, VEga is not just hot all the time.
 There are little quirks of the climate that can impact your trip quite severely depending on what time of the ear you head there.

 From Heaver summer storms to the winter Freeze and snow!
 Vegas can have some pretty diverse weather for a Desert!
 And then there is the heat, yes we know it’s hot but until you have experienced JUST how hot it can be you can’t really understand how that might affect your trip!
 In the guide, we answer the question What is the Weather Like in Las Vegas Nevada, and help you decide What is the best time of year to visit Las Vegas!

-Note – For more detailed info we have individual monthly guide showing you exactly what to expect for each month, including crowds, conventions, hotels prices, and ideas on things to do that month, just click the links in the Season sections below!
+Note – For more detailed info we have individual monthly guides showing you exactly what to expect for each month, including crowds, conventions, hotels prices, and ideas on things to do that month, just click the links in the Season sections below!

 Well, it’s the Mojave Desert for starters, and the truth is, during the summer it’s an absolute scorcher.
 Day and night the Temperatures are very high.
 See the graphs below.
 It’s located only a few miles from death valley, which ranks as one of the hottest places on earth, and while Vegas isn’t quite on par with there, it’s not always too far off!

 In winter things get quite a bit cooler.
-The thing about deserts is there is no rain, so no cloud as these cause rain.
+The thing about deserts is there is no rain, so no clouds as these cause rain.
 This means there is very little to block the sun’s heat out.
 But conversely, there is very little to keep it in either.
 So in winter when the nights are long and the days short all the day’s warmth simply seeps away into the night’s sky making Vegas really quite nippy.

 The Las Vegas Valley is sat in the Rainshadow of the Spring Mountains and beyond that the shadow of several other large mountain ranges and valleys.
-This has the effect of constant drawing out any moisture that tries to move inland from the coast.
+This has the effect of constantly drawing out any moisture that tries to move inland from the coast.
 The constant uplift from the ranges means rain falls on the high ground and almost nothing is left for the valley floor!
 It does rain in Las Vegas, just not very often!

 Of course, Vegas has Micro Climates…of sorts.
 Outside the temperatures will be fairly uniform, but inside everything is closely monitored and controlled.
 Casinos are always cool in summer and warm in winter.
 Vegas is the Air-con Capital of the world (well apart from maybe Dubai).
 It’s not very environmentally friendly but any time spent in a casino will be comfortable…If not you might leave!